-Tonight I will be sending out the new issue of my Growing Bookworms weekly email newsletter.
-If you would like to subscribe, you can find a sign-up form here.
-The Growing Bookworms newsletter contains content from my blog focused on children's books and raising readers, all in a handy email format.
-There are currently 143 subscribers.
+Today I will be sending out the new issue of the Growing Bookworms weekly email newsletter.
+(If you would like to subscribe, you can find a sign-up form here.)
+The Growing Bookworms newsletter contains content from my blog focused on children's books and raising readers.
+There are currently more than 400 subscribers.